-Dental Implants Cost and Candidacy: Is Implant Dentistry Worth It?
+Dental Implants Cost and Candidacy

-Advantages of Implant Dentistry
+Advantages of Dental Implants

 Dental implants are stronger and more durable than their restorative counterparts, such as crowns and bridges that are cemented into place, or dentures that are removable.